How to use the Library

 Journals, Theses, Maps

-- The latest issues are displayed each week on the cabinet to the right as you enter the Library.
+- The latest issues are displayed each week on the cabinet to the left as you enter the Library.

-- Recent issues waiting to be bound are in green boxes, arranged alphabetically by title, near the online catalogue terminal.
+- Recent issues waiting to be bound are in green boxes, arranged alphabetically by title, in the first Bay on the left after the Library Office.

 - Bound volumes are arranged alphabetically by title on the top shelves of the stacks all round the main Library area.

-- The collection of MPhil and PhD theses may be found in Bay 1
+- The collection of MPhil and PhD theses may be found in the entrance to the Lower Hexagon.